C6, C7, & C8 Spinal Injuries

 The most common causes of cervical spinal cord injuries are:

 C6 injury symptoms may be experienced on one or both sides of the body, depending upon the extent of the damage.
 Survivors of injuries at this level may be able to drive a modified car with hand controls.

 Patients with spinal cord tissue or nerve damage near the C6 vertebra often experience a false case of carpal tunnel syndrome.
 The patient will likely have numbness and / or tingling in the fingers, hands, and arms.
 Therapy, such as C6 spinal cord injury exercises, may address these issues.

 The patient may also experience the following:

-Symptoms of spinal cord injuries corresponding to C7 vertebrae include:
+Symptoms of a C7 SCI include:

-The C8 level corresponds to the region in which nerve roots exit the spine between the cervical spine's C7 and the thoracic spine's T1.
-There is not a corresponding vertebra for C8.
-This nerve root is responsible for controlling muscles in the fingers and hands and injuries to this area have similar symptoms to those at the C6 and C7 levels.
+Types of spinal cord injury to this area have similar symptoms to those at the C6 and C7 levels.
 Depending upon the completeness, a C8 injury will lead to paralysis of the legs, trunk, and hands, with patients maintaining shoulder and arm movement.

 Spinal cord injuries to the C6, C7, and C8 levels that are treated immediately have the best chance for recovery.
 Patients will typically know the extent of the long-term damage within six months of the injury.
 Learning to deal with the limitations of the injury is a very important part of the recovery phase.
-Keeping a positive attitude will aid the patient in pushing through surgeries and therapies.
+Keeping a positive attitude can aid the patient in pushing through surgeries and therapies.